mrarmsty/Power-BI-project-files/README.md

 # Power-BI-project-files

-This repository was just created to hold my Microsoft Power Bi prroject files.
+This repository was just created to hold my Microsoft Power Bi project files.